 In Albuquerque, New Mexico, scholars will investigate the online user experiences of the 50+ population in order to improve their access to internet-based services provided by local government.
 (Host: Liz Kistin Keller '04 with the City of Albuquerque’s Office of the Mayor)

-Scholars in Columbus, Ohio, will compare how similarly-sized cities allocate public funding for workforce development, behavioral health, and addiction services, and to help the City of Columbus maximize funds provided through the American Rescue Plan.
+Scholars in Columbus, Ohio, will compare how similarly sized cities allocate public funding for workforce development, behavioral health, and addiction services, and to help the City of Columbus maximize funds provided through the American Rescue Plan.
 (Host: Human Service Chamber of Franklin County)

 In the aftermath of the COVID-19 pandemic, scholars will make recommendations to the City of Memphis, Tennessee, on which pandemic response programs should be extended past 2021 and how best to sustain them.
 (Host: Innovate Memphis, a nongovernmental organization that develops initiatives, builds partnerships, and creates solutions to advance the City of Memphis)

-In Maryland’s capital city of Annapolis, scholars will analyze agricultural commerce between farmers and major corporations surrounding Chesapeake Bay and identify the extent to which producers control land and production in the watershed.
+In Maryland’s capital city of Annapolis, scholars will analyze agricultural commerce between farmers and major corporations surrounding the Chesapeake Bay and identify the extent to which producers control land and production in the watershed.
 (Host: The Chesapeake Bay Foundation, an Annapolis-based nonprofit dedicated to the restoration and protection of the largest U.S. estuary).

 Becoming a Civic Collaboration host for Morehead-Cain